go-pkgz/auth/README.md

 The provider acts like any other, i.e. will be registered as `/auth/email/login`.

+### Custom oauth2

+This provider brings two extra functions:

+- Adds ability to use any third-party oauth2 providers in addition to the list of directly supported.
+Included [example](https://github.com/go-pkgz/auth/blob/master/_example/main.go#L113) demonstrates how to do it for bitbucket.
+- Adds local oauth2 server user can fully customize.
+It uses [`gopkg.in/oauth2.v3`](https://github.com/go-oauth2/oauth2) library and example shows how [to initialize](https://github.com/go-pkgz/auth/blob/master/_example/main.go#L227) the server and [setup a provider](https://github.com/go-pkgz/auth/blob/master/_example/main.go#L100).

 ### Customization

 There are several ways to adjust functionality of the library: